AMD: The Catalyst No One Is Talking About

 While boom-and-bust revenue cycles are better than no revenue at all, lumpy revenue is never something investors particularly enjoy, and it can be hard for a company to maintain consistent business expenses with long, drawn out cycles like the seven-year console cycle.
 AMD has been subject to the booms and busts of the console market for years, but the situation is changing rapidly to a new paradigm.

 Xbox head Phil Spencer and head of Xbox games marketing Aaron Greenberg have expressed their thoughts on the upcoming console paradigm as being a steady stream of hardware updates rather than a seven-year gap between new consoles.
-Greenberg even stated that he thinks Xbox One vs. PlayStation 4 will be the last console generation as we know, indicating that the console market could become similar to the smartphone or PC markets where new hardware iterations are constantly being sold while older generations with worse-performing specs get a discount.
+Greenberg even stated that he thinks Xbox One vs. PlayStation 4 will be the last console generation as we know it, indicating that the console market could become similar to the smartphone or PC markets where new hardware iterations are constantly being sold while older generations with worse-performing specs get a discount.

 We can already see this playing out with the release of the Xbox One S and PlayStation 4 Pro and the upcoming release of the Xbox One X. I think Greenberg articulates this concept well with the following answer to the question "is this the last console generation?":